CIS565-Fall-2015/Project5-GLSL-Ray-Marcher/README.md

   * This can be done by taking measurements with different parts of your code enabled (e.g. raymarching, raymarching+shadow, raymarching+shadow+AO).
   * Plot this analysis using pie charts or a 100% stacked bar chart.
-* For each feature, estimate whether branch divergence plays a role in its performance characteristics, and point out the branch in question.
+* For each feature (required or extra), estimate whether branch divergence plays a role in its performance characteristics, and, if so, point out the branch in question.
   (Like in CUDA, if threads diverge within a warp, performance takes a hit.)
 * For each optimization feature, compare performance with and without the optimization.
 Describe and demo the types of scenes which benefit from the